mvnaol2026/Gravity-Does-Not-Exist/README.md

   (❌ **Failure State:** Conflating Aolodynamics with 19th-century classical ether.
 Aol space is not an amorphous background medium; it is an elastic, ultra-dense, discrete packing governed by the geometry of absolute congestion).

 - *"Le Sage's gravitational theory inevitably leads to the thermodynamic overheating of planets..."*
   (❌ **Failure State:** Oversight of core axioms.
-In Aol Physics, material bodies and the surrounding medium are identical in substance (composed of the same aols).
+In Aol Physics, material bodies and the surrounding medium are identical in substance (composed of the same aols), meaning it's a single vibrational system.
 There is no external ballistic bombardment; instead, a stable static-dynamic equilibrium is established, manifesting as the baseline 2.7 K cosmic background rather than catastrophic thermal propagation).

 - *"The perpetual motion or zero-point energy of atoms..."*
   (❌ **Failure State:** Ignoring the Primary Mover.
 The high-frequency atomic vibration ($\approx 10^{13}$ Hz) detected by experimental science is not caused by intrinsic quantum-probabilistic mechanics or inherent magic of matter.
 It is a direct mechanical translation of the ambient medium's continuous micro-vibrational clamping onto passive structures).